 - Three-day money-back guarantee

-Windscribe is the only VPN on the list to offer a limited free plan with 10GB of data per month.
+Windscribe –one of the best free VPNs for live sports — offers a limited free plan with 10GB of data per month.
 Included in the free plan are U.S. servers, which are great for watching ESPN, but the number of servers is limited to 10.
 However, you can still bypass most geoblocks to watch the intended content, including ESPN’s blackout dates.

 It can be a little slow to load initially, but once loaded it streams smoothly.
 Overall, it’s a secure VPN that doesn’t keep logs.
 Plus, its paid plan offers a decent server spread with a lot more server location options for the U.S. Windscribe is also compatible with many device types and offers the same easy-to-use app across them all.